Boeing Pilots Detected 737 Max Flight Control Glitch Two Years Before Deadly Crash

 Later emails, also newly disclosed, show Forkner still telling the FAA that MCAS didn't need to be covered in the manuals.

-"If you read the whole chat, it is obvious that there was no 'lie,' " Forkner's lawyer David Gerger told news services by email on Friday.
+"If you read the whole chat, it is obvious that there was no 'lie,' " Forkner's lawyer, David Gerger, told news services by email on Friday.
 "The simulator was not reading right and had to be fixed to fly like the real plane.
 Mark's career — at Air Force, at FAA, and at Boeing — was about safety.
 And based on everything he knew, he absolutely thought this plane was safe."

-Neither Forkner nor his lawyer has responded to NPR requests for comment.
+Neither Forkner nor Gerger has responded to NPR requests for comment.

-"I'm outraged," says House Transportation Committee Chairman Peter DeFazio, D-Ore., who is leading a congressional investigation into how the 737 Max was developed and certified by the FAA.
+"I'm outraged," said House transportation committee Chairman Peter DeFazio, D-Ore., who is leading a congressional investigation into how the 737 Max was developed and certified by the FAA.
 He sharply criticized Boeing for turning over thousands of pages of other documents related to the plane's design and certification process to the committee but not this one, even though the company acknowledges it discovered it in June.

 "Somehow they saw fit, even though they've had it four months, not to provide us this document, which in my mind is the smoking gun," DeFazio told NPR.